 Siraj occasionally held some family function in his house, where he would invite many Sri Lankans to his house, like when Shimla celebrated her birthday.
 Mostly Muslims, but there were some whose are Christians or Buddhist who also come.
 It was also a unique way to understand their custom and culture.
 I notice, during the part all of the males stood up while the females sitting.

 Male guests, of Sri Lankan Muslim community in Perth, gather in the alleyway.
 I noticed that both male and female guests never share the same room.

 Feroza also cook some food that I didn’t normally see outside such event, such as fish curry puffs or chocolate cakes.

 The living room of Shiraj’s house in 170 Grosvenor road.
 The kitchen door is on the right, while the alleyway lead to the the bedrooms and the entrance door.
 Note Feroza carrying Shimla on her lap.

 Another angle of the living room.
 The door on the right is bathroom, while on the left is the toilet.
 Both rooms are separated.
 The opened door next to the toilet goes the backyard.

-Every night, I would normally spend time by watching TV, and the TV shows are completely different than what I see in Indonesia at that period and it gave me a new insight.
+Every night, I would normally spend time by watching TV, and the shows are completely different than what I see in Indonesia at that period and this gave me a new insight of the world.
 Although it resembles the American TV channels that I saw in cable TV network, there are some obvious differences.

 First of all, thanks to the freedom of speech, I occasionally came across some news or documentaries that were specifically critical towards Indonesia.
 Discussions about Indonesian politics were common.
 Something that was impossible in Indonesia, without risk of repercussion by the authoritarian Soeharto regime.